Monadic second-order model-checking on decomposable matroids: Introduction

 From this starting result, we derive a general way to build matroid grammars, inspired by the parse tree of \cite{hlinveny2006bwp}.
-We first provide a characterization of representable matroids of bounded branch-width.
-We then build a class of matroid thanks to series-parallel and abstract it further to amalgams on matroids which correspond to the categorical notion of pushout.
-As a decomposition measure, it appears to be distinct from the notion of branch-width.
-We give some useful insights about the structures of matroids in these classes and their relations.
-Our approach using the notion of signature, gives in a very uniform way the interpretation of these three classes in $MSO$ on labeled trees, therefore $MSO_{M}$ is still decidable in linear time on them.
-To our knowledge, it is the first such result that applies to non necessarily representable matroids.
+We first introduce a grammar for matrices, which is similar to the one for representable matroids introduced in \cite{hlinveny2006bwp}.
+We show why it is more appropriate to see this grammar as a matrix one rather than a matroid one.
+Thanks to the connection with enhanced trees, we easily prove that it describes the representable matroids of bounded branch-width.
+We then build the class of matroid $\mathcal{T}_k$ by means of series-parallel operations.
+Since these operations allows to combine non representable matroids, the class $\mathcal{T}_k$ contains different matroids than those studied in the first part of the article.
+We give some useful insights about the structures of matroids in $\mathcal{T}_k$ and its relations with the branch-width.
+Using the same approach as for the matroids of bounded branch-width, we build a $MSO$ formula expressing the dependence relation over terms representing a matroid of $\mathcal{T}_k$.
+It enables us to prove that the model-checking of $MSO_M$ formulas is decidable in linear time over $\mathcal{T}_k$.